Insulation Calculator

 How this calculator works

 Insulation cost = area × material cost per m² + installation labour.
 Ceiling insulation is typically the most cost-effective upgrade.
-Required R-values depend on NZ climate zone (Zone 1 coldest — southern South Island; Zone 3 warmest — northern North Island).
+Required R-values depend on the NZ climate zone (Zone 1 is the warmest — the Far North/Auckland; higher-numbered zones are colder, down to the southern South Island) and on whether the home is a new build (Building Code H1) or an existing rental (Healthy Homes Standards).

 NZ Insulation Costs and R-Value Requirements (2026–27)